Approval from the study advisor to be admitted to a BSc project.

 In the Scientific Integrity & Ethics part of the RSSI course we address two aspects of your participation in the scientific community, which are the code of scientific conduct, and that of your responsibility towards society in general.
-You might feel uncomfortable with those topics, yet you will for certain be confronted by both at some time in your career.

-In order to pass you need to complete the Safety Drill attend all compusory sessions, turn in assignments, and give the required presentations.
+In order to pass you need to complete the Safety Drill attend all compulsory sessions, turn in assignments, and give the required presentations.
 There is a consiberable choice of modules to create your own path and serving your needs.

 The goals of this course are threefold.
 The first goal is to let you acquire the soft skills as listed below.
 The second goal is to help you with difficulties that can occur during your bachelor project.
 The third goal is to give you an overview of the research being done in the institute.